MicrosoftDocs/visualstudio-docs/docs/ide/use-solution-explorer.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-You can use Solution Explorer to create & manage your solutions and projects and to view & interact with your code.
-In this article, we'll cover how to open Solution Explorer if you inadvertently close it.
-Then, we'll describe the Solution Explorer user interface (UI) in detail.
+You can use Solution Explorer to manage the projects and files within a solution.
+This article describes the Solution Explorer user interface (UI) in detail, and how to open Solution Explorer if you inadvertently close it.
+The article also describes how you can use right-click context menu in Solution Explorer to quickly add new files, folders, and code elements to a project.

 ## Open Solution Explorer